margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the connection between the country and the land in Ireland and Scotland and the country and the land in the USA
 * Grateful that multiple people, multiple artists are looking to God, the artist and taking photos, sketching, and painting the same flower that other people appreciate in their garden, same thing with leaves, mulitple people looking to the beauty of leaves
 * Grateful for sunlight and shadow
+* Grateful for the expression of democracy shared by the men on the street
+* Grateful for the cheerfulness of the people working with the trees and the nature
+* Grateful for my grandmother's love of flower arranging
+* Grateful that other people love their grandmothers
+* Grateful for my grandmother's family history and the Walker family
+* Grateful for the farmland in Arkansas

 <br>